-Sadly, at this time there is no cure.
+Sadly, currently there is no cure.
 Older people who live alone may have to have a personal alarm at their home, in case of falls or symptoms flaring up and those who need help with daily tasks may need live-in care.
 Changes to the lifestyle, however, can help ease the symptoms.
-This includes some dietary changes, which could help cope with the major symptoms of Parkinson’s.
+This includes some dietary changes, which could help cope with the major symptoms of Parkinson's.

 Feed the Body and Mind